-Education and Community Programs interns will assist in cultivating relationships between the theater and local schools and nonprofit organizations.
+Education and Engagement interns will assist in cultivating relationships between the theater and local schools and nonprofit organizations.
 They will also assist in the design, development, and execution of enrichment programs for students and audiences of all ages, linking the A.R.T.’s work on stage to a variety of themes and social issues.
 Typical projects include assisting with show-specific community events, lobby installations, dialogue series, and other initiatives focused on deep relationship-building.
 Applicants must have a primary interest in community engagement and should also have strong written and oral communication skills.
-Experience with production research and/or dramaturgy is highly desired.
-Experience with high-school lesson planning and arts education is a plus, though this is not a teaching artist program.

 Working with the Directors of Marketing, Public Relations, and Audience Development, the interns gain valuable experience in developing a long-term marketing and audience development strategy and running day-to-day operations.
 The marketing and public relations intern assists in the planning and execution of individual and group ticket sales initiatives, data analysis, and sales strategies.
 Candidates with business experience in general management, sales, marketing, or public relations are preferred.
 Candidates should work well with people and have general office skills.